cziedins/lora_academy/weatherStation.md

 - Setup a Cayenne myDevices dashboard and create graphs to visualize the sensor data over time.
 Add the public URL of the dashboard in the Discussion section of the course, or post a screenshot.

 Recommended sensors to use:
-BMP280 - Barometric Pressure Sensor
+- BMP280 - Barometric Pressure Sensor
-DHT 22 - Temperature and humidity sensor
+- DHT 22 - Temperature and humidity sensor
-MQ4 - Methane CNG Gas Sensor
+- MQ4 - Methane CNG Gas Sensor

 You may pick other hardware.

 ### Hardware I used for this assignment

-The recommended
+As the Sodaq Explorer was not available when I started the course I went the RAK Lora Starter Kit which also includes a gateway.
+For pressure, temperature, humidity and gas I took the combined board from Adafruit.
+Added soil moisture and light sensors.

 - Arduino Uno
 - RAK WisNode Lora (Arduino shield with Lora chip)
 - Sparkfun Soil Moisture sensor